 We’ve homed in on the best nationwide providers, and we think they are the best bet for Connecticuters, too.
 If you’d like to shop local, or simply shop around, we have a few recommendations of where to start.
-After all, shopping around is really the best policy when it comes to home security: Getting equipment and plans at the best price means comparing the options available for your area.
+After all, shopping around is really the best policy when it comes to home security.
+Getting equipment and plans at the best price means comparing the options available for your area.

 We located an additional five popular, Connecticut-specific providers by browsing Yelp and Angie’s List.

-Connecticut Home Security False Alarm Policy
+Connecticut Home Security FAQ

-“It was just a false alarm” — you’ve heard the phrase.
+How much does a false alarm cost in Connecticut?“It was just a false alarm” — you’ve heard the phrase.
 It’s typically spoken in reassurance, and while having a home security scare debunked is certainly reassuring, getting penalized for it is less so.
 Every state has its own policy surrounding faulty security alarms; here’s the rundown on Connecticut’s.

 False alarm ordinances in the state vary by municipality; about half don’t have an ordinance on the subject at all.
-Those that do require you to register your system and will impose fees if the number of false alarms per calendar year exceed the allowance — typically, three strikes, you’re out.
+Those that do require you to register your system and will impose fees if the number of false alarms per calendar year exceeds the allowance — typically, three strikes, you’re out.

 A typical Connecticut false alarm policy from the town of Rocky Hill specifies that after the second alarm, you’ll be notified in writing that you need to contact your provider and have your system inspected.
 A third false alarm will cost you $50, subsequent incidences run you $75.
 Fail to comply and the city could ask you to remove the system or charge you for doing it themselves.